Call now : (404) 777-7778

 If you are filing an injury claim for an injury resulting from negligent security, going through a stressful lawsuit is the last thing you want to do.
 Yet, getting the compensation you need to recover and the justice you deserve is necessary.
 Fox Injury Law handles all legalities with skill, efficiency, and empathy.

 We have comprehensive knowledge of Georgia law and have successfully represented injury victims for over ten years.
-Our team is committed to nurturing client relationships and making them feel supported and seen.
-Our team of attorneys is here to fight your legal battle, listen to your concerns, and answer your questions.
+Our personal injury team is committed to nurturing client relationships and making them feel supported and seen.
+Our attorneys are here to fight your legal battle, listen to your concerns, and answer your questions.

 If you are injured on someone else’s property in Georgia, your rights depend on your legal status at the time of the accident.
 Georgia law classifies visitors into three categories: invitees, licensees, and trespassers, each with different levels of protection.
 Here’s a breakdown of your rights based on your status.

 An invitee is someone who is on the property for the owner’s benefit, typically for business or official purposes.
-For example, if you’re a customer at a store or a client visiting an office, you’re considered an invitee.
+For example, if you’re a customer at a store in Northlake Mall or eating at a restaurant on Lawrenceville Highway.

 As an invitee, you have the highest level of protection under Georgia law.
 Property owners must exercise “ordinary care” to keep the premises safe for you.
 This means they must regularly inspect the property and fix or warn you about any potential hazards.
 If they fail to do so and you’re injured, you can seek compensation.
 You can hold the owner responsible if they knew or should have known about the dangerous condition and didn’t take reasonable steps to address it.